Resources

 QuickBooks Online

-QuickBooks Online is cloud-based accounting software by Intuit that lets businesses manage invoices, expenses, payroll, and taxes from anywhere with real-time updates and automation.
+QuickBooks Online is cloud-based accounting software by Intuit that lets businesses manage invoices, expenses, payroll, and taxes from anywhere with real-time updates.

 QuickBooks Desktop

-QuickBooks Desktop is a locally installed accounting software by Intuit, offering advanced features such as inventory management, payroll, reporting, and bank reconciliation for businesses needing on-premises control.
-It is installed on a single office computer and stores your financial data on that computer's hard drive.
+QuickBooks Desktop is locally installed accounting software offering advanced features like inventory management, payroll, and reporting, installed on a single office computer.

 R